naeohmi/mobile-monday-hackathon/README.md

     - primary language
     - password
     - confirm password
-    - student age
+    - student age/grade level
-    - TBD

 5. As a **GUEST**, I can input the necessary credentials to sign in as a **TEACHER**
-    - email address
+    - email address/username
     - password

-6. As a **SYSTEM**, I can confirm or deny the user's sign-in credentials.
+6. As a **SYSTEM**, I can confirm or deny the user's sign-in credentials
     - if success, return success message and send to member homepage
     - if failure, reload page sign in with error message

-7. As a **SYSTEM**, I can confirm or deny the user's sign-up credentials.
+7. As a **SYSTEM**, I can confirm or deny the user's sign-up credentials
     - ENTER REQUIREMENTS HERE

-### chat entry
+### Chat Entry
-8. As a **TEACHER**, I can select the 'enter chat' option from the homepage, which brings me to a form.
+8. As a **TEACHER**, I can select the 'enter chat' option from the homepage, which brings me to a form
-9. As a **TEACHER**, I can enter my chat key into the form.
+9. As a **TEACHER**, I can enter my chat key into the form
-10. As a **SYSTEM**, I can subscribe the user to the correct channel if their key is valid and load the `chat feature` component.
+10. As a **SYSTEM**, I can subscribe the user to the correct channel if their key is valid and load the `chat feature` component
-11. As a **SYSTEM**, I can return an error message and reload the component is their key is invalid.
+11. As a **SYSTEM**, I can return an error message and reload the component is their key is invalid

-### chat feature
+### Chat Feature
-12. As a **TEACHER** I can see the firstname and last initial of the other teacher in the channel.
+12. As a **TEACHER** I can see the username, firstname, and last initial of the other teacher in the channel
-13. As a **TEACHER** I can unsubscribe from the channel by selecting the 'exit' option.
+13. As a **TEACHER** I can unsubscribe from the channel by selecting the 'exit' option
 14. As a **TEACHER**, I can publish to the channel by writing a message in the text box and selecting 'submit'
-15. As a **TEACHER**, I can view messages left by the other member of the chat.
+15. As a **TEACHER**, I can view messages left by the other member of the chat

 ### sign out
-16. As a **MEMBER**, I can opt to sign out from the navbar.
+16. As a **MEMBER**, I can opt to sign out from the navbar
-17. As a **MEMBER**, I can confirm that I want to sign out.
+17. As a **MEMBER**, I can confirm that I want to sign out
-18. As a **SYSTEM**, I can sign the user out.
+18. As a **SYSTEM**, I can sign the user out